What is Ukraine ready to give to those who are on social benefits in European countries?

 The third category is those who have already integrated into the life of Poland and Germany (and one out of 10 registered Polish entrepreneurs last year was Ukrainian), opened a business there and started working.
 They will not return even if help is stopped.
 In addition, on paper we have a shortage of labor, but this is a shortage for work that costs 8 thousand UAH, but where it costs 30 thousand UAH or more, there is no such shortage.
 It is unlikely that anyone will be interested in such work in order to work at a loss.

-The fourth group remains - those who do not work and who do not have much wealth to stay in Western countries.
+That leaves a fourth group - those who do not work and who do not have much wealth to stay in Western countries.
 When all this public returns to Ukraine, they will not go to work.
 Because she didn’t start working abroad, although they were very helpful in this.
 I know stories when Swiss banks hired our compatriots, despite enormous competition, only because they were Ukrainians.
 Do the authorities expect that people who are on social services in Europe, when they return, will immediately go to the machine or will fold the drones?
 They will need to arrange “social services”, like in Europe, and why now, having such problems with the budget, take on such a huge burden?”

 Accordingly, Reva concludes: all the talk surrounding the return of Ukrainians “lost” in a foreign land to boost the economy is being conducted in order to squeeze adult men out of Europe - a mobilization resource.

-First Deputy Chairman of the Parliamentary Committee on Social Policy Mikhail Tsymbalyuk from Batkivshchyna believes that the issue of men of military age who left illegally will be one of the most sensitive in the process of returning Ukrainians home.
-“If a person is immediately taken to prison and criminal proceedings are initiated, will it be possible to return him under the pressure of such circumstances? – the people’s deputy asks a rhetorical question.
+First Deputy Chairman of the Parliamentary Committee on Social Policy Mykhailo Tsymbalyuk from Batkivshchyna believes that the issue of men of military age who left illegally will be one of the most sensitive in the process of returning Ukrainians home.
+“If a person is immediately taken to prison and criminal proceedings are initiated, will it be possible to return him under the pressure of such circumstances? — the people’s deputy asks a rhetorical question.
 “And if you guarantee that there will be no criminal prosecution, then this is already double standards of legislation.”

-Tsymbalyuk is confident that it will not be possible to influence Ukrainians who are in no hurry to return using half-force methods and threats: “Campaigning with demands not to help Ukrainians, so that they return from one trouble to another, perhaps does not decorate our foreign policy department and the state in general.
+Tsymbalyuk is confident that it will not be possible to influence Ukrainians who are in no hurry to return using half-force methods and threats: “Campaigning with demands not to help Ukrainians, so that they return from one misfortune to another, perhaps does not decorate our foreign policy department and the state in general.
 There is no other option than creating security guarantees in Ukraine and the absence of pressure on business.
 So that people understand that returning to Ukraine is, in addition to patriotic feelings, also economically beneficial, these are certain guarantees.
 European democracies guarantee human rights, including to those people fleeing war.”

 Although EU countries are gradually reducing assistance to Ukrainian refugees, according to the people’s deputy, this will most affect those who could not find themselves abroad and live there on social assistance.
 For those who have a desire to work and earn their own living, Western countries, on the contrary, create better conditions.